-this gives a large number of linear equations for the unknowns $a_i, b_i, c_i$, which can now be easily solved.
+for some $e$, and similarly for $z(x,y)$.
+We can assume without loss of generality that the chosen model for the elliptic curve $E$ is purely hyperelliptic; under this assumption, $w(x,y)$ can be taken to be a function of $x$ alone.
+Indeed, the hyperelliptic involution on $C$ induces multiplication by $-1$ on $\operatorname{Jac}(C)$, and if $\psi : \operatorname{Jac}(C) \to E$ is a map of abelian variety we have $[-1]_E \circ \psi = \psi \circ [-1]_C$.
+If $E$ is expressed by a purely hyperelliptic Weierstrass model $z^2=g(w)$, the map $[-1]_E$ is given by $(w,z) \mapsto (w,-z)$.
+It follows that $w(x,-y)=w(x,y)$, so that $w$ (which is of degree at most 1 in $y$) is actually independent of $y$; we write $w(x,y)$ simply as $w(x)$.
+Likewise, $z(x,y)/y$ is a function of $x$ alone.
+In this situation the degree of $w(x)$ coincides with that of $\varphi$, which the numerical computations suggests to be $d$, so we can write $ \displaystyle w(x)=\frac{\sum_{i=0}^d a_i x^i}{\sum_{i=0}^d c_i x^i}. $ Using the strategy above to find the exact value of $\varphi(Q_n)$ for many different integers $n$, we now have a large number of linear equations for the unknowns $a_i, c_i$, which can be easily solved.
 Once an expression for $w$ is known it is a trivial matter to deduce a corresponding expression for $z$; moreover, we can then simply \textit{check} whether $(w,z)$ really gives a morphism $C \to E$, in which case we have proved that $E$ is a quotient of $C$ of degree $d$, hence that $\operatorname{Jac}(C)$ splits -- over an explicit number field -- as the product of two elliptic curves.

 Using the same procedure on the complementary idempotent in $\mathcal{E} \otimes \mathbb{Q}$, we obtain a pair of explicit maps $\varphi_i : C \to E_i$.
 Let $\tau_i$ be the canonical differential of $E_i$: we can now compute $\nu_i:=\varphi_i^* \tau_i$ for $i=1,2$, and if we find that $\nu_1, \nu_2$ are linearly independent we have proved that $(\varphi_1,\varphi_2)$ induces an isogeny $\operatorname{Jac}(C) \sim E_1 \times E_2$.
 Since the maps are explicit, it is now an easy matter to compute $\operatorname{End}(\operatorname{Jac}(C))$, even as a Galois module.